-Listen to a webinar or come network with fellow care professionals to get the latest information & tools!
-Spring meetings and educational sessions will be posted shortly.
+Listen to a webinar or attend a workshop to network with fellow care professionals and receive the latest information & tools!

 LIVE Webinar: "Tools and Strategies for a Team Approach to Serious Illness Care and MOLST Discussions"

 January 18, 2018, 12pm- 1pm

 The New England QIN-QIO (Healthcentric Advisors), in partnership with Honoring Choices and BayState Medical Center invites you to explore tools and strategies that will support patient centered end of life discussions and ensure patient wishes are documented and shared across care settings.In addition, D’Youville Nursing and Rehabilitation Centers will share how they have partnered with their ACO and hospital system to improve processes for MOLST discussions and documentation.